Gathering My Medical Records for a Second Opinion

 Jack,

-Just wondering as to why they would keep injecting you in the stomach?
-I've had plenty of blood thinners in my life and I always get them in my arm.
-Bruised like I was beaten afterward but I have never had an injection of any type in my stomach.
-I'm too afraid, think it would be a very sensitive spot.
-I give myself B-12 in butt, Humeria in leg, test blood in finger.
-How is the old ticker anyway??
+Just wondering why they would keep injecting you in the stomach?
+I've had plenty of blood thinners in my life, and I always get them in my arm.
+I'm bruised like I was beaten afterward, but I have never had an injection of any type in my stomach.
+I'm too afraid; I think it would be a very sensitive spot.
+I give myself B-12 in the butt, Humira in the leg, and test blood in the finger.
+How is the old ticker anyway?

 Sharry